stereum-dev/ethereum-node-web-docs/docs/02-guides/00-prerequisites/00-prerequisites-hardware-requirements.md

 A higher core count improves the node's ability to handle multiple threads and processes simultaneously, which is crucial for maintaining network connections and processing transactions efficiently.

 ### Storage
-- **Minimum**: 1 TB SSD
+- **Minimum**: 1 TB SSD for a staking full node
 - **Recommended**: 2 TB or more SSD

-Fast storage is critical for blockchain data, which grows continuously.
-SSDs are preferred for their quicker data access speeds, which enhance the overall performance of the node.
+Fast storage is critical for blockchain data, which grows continuously. **SSDs are mandatory** for their quicker data access speeds, which enhance the overall sync performance of the node.
+For those planning to run an archive node, which retains all historical state changes, it is important to note that this will require multiple terabytes of SSD storage, potentially exceeding 12 TB as the blockchain history grows.

 ### Memory
 - **Minimum**: 16 GB RAM